 (See here also.)

 Today as our culture has shifted far away from that or really, anything like it, we are uncomfortable with that history.
 If someone gets up on Fast Sunday to declare that they had a dream, they’re quitting their job and moving to Missouri, or building a boat or whatnot, we don’t praise the open heavens and flowing revelation.
-We are more likely to assume they are a bit crazy or missed their medication.
+We are more likely to find them strange, or assume they missed taking their medication.

 Now, I’m not advocating we return to an ancient Near Eastern mindset anymore than I’d suggest that “palsy” is really caused by demonic possession.
 But I do think that Western post-Enlightenment culture which we all absorb from birth makes it difficult to maintain more than lip-service faith in revelation, so that the only means culturally left to us is either nearly-imperceptible “being moved on by the Spirit” or full-on divine/angelic visitation.
 (And even then, we might wonder about our sanity.)
 Our culturally-conditioned assumptions about reality make faith difficult, and also make it difficult to deal with historical episodes that violate those modern assumptions, as people in the past we consider prophetic or inspired violate them.
 Joseph Smith and a seer stone?
 Oliver Cowdery and a rod?
 This is a case where I think reading the Old Testament and knowing it better can help us deal with our own uncomfortable LDS history in productive ways, and dissipate narrow (and ultimately harmful) assumptions.